-Life in Victorian Derby gradually improved.
+Life in 19th century Derby gradually improved.
 The first public swimming pool in Derby was built in 1873.
 Derby School of Art opened in 1878.
 A public library and museum was built in 1879.

 From 1880 horse drawn trams ran through the streets of Derby and in 1894 the first electric lights in Derby were switched on.
 Also in the 1890s slum clearance began in Derby albeit on a very modest scale.

 In the mid 19th century Midland Railway Company began making railway engines in Derby.
 The railway workshops soon became a major employer.
 There were also many iron foundries in Derby.
 Other industries in Derby in the 19th century included brewing and paint making.

 Derby grew rapidly in the 19th century.
 In 1877 the boundaries of the town were extended to include New Normanton and Little Chester.
 In the late 19th century many new houses were built in Normanton and Peartree.